-The approximate impact of changing the key assumptions on the present value of the funded defined benefit obligation as at 31 March 2021 and the projected service cost for the year ending 31 March 2022 is set out below.
+The approximate impact of changing the key assumptions on the present value of the funded defined benefit obligation as at 31 March is set out below.

-In each case, only the assumption mentioned is altered; all other assumptions remain the same and are summarised on page 79.
+In each case, only the assumption mentioned is altered; all other assumptions remain the same and are summarised on page 77.